oliveirarleo/seschedule/README.md

 ### Tests:

 Create more doctests and tests.
-In particular it'll be nice to test if Texts places, categories, and dates matches with protobuf.
+* In particular it'll be nice to test if `Texts` `places`, `categories`, and `dates` matches with `protobufs`.
+* We will most likely need [Mox](https://hexdocs.pm/mox/Mox.html).

 ### Docs

-Ensure docs for every module and method.
+* Ensure docs for every module and method.
-Generate docs page.
+* Generate docs page.

 ### CI

 Ensure tests and docs are complete via CI.

+### Join "Grande São Paulo" requests

+* Use a simple [Agent](https://hexdocs.pm/elixir/1.16.0/Agent.html) to manage the events, then our internal search can be more sofisticated.
+*Possibly save them using sqlite3 + Ecto.

+### Give support for SESCs in other states

+Currently the search is limited to SESC SP, although there is a lot of SESC units in SP, there are tons in other states.
+* We must find what are the other SESCs websites and reverse engineer their APIs.
+* We must include them as options to search and possibly change the search flow a little bit.

 ### Remind:

-Create workflow for remind functionallity
+Create workflow for remind functionallity.

 ### I18n:

-Give support for english and french.
+Give support for english, spanish and french.